-Constraints to economic evaluation 3.3
+3.3 Constraints to economic evaluation

 Most cost estimations of HWTS systems are found on websites of coordinating NGOs or device suppliers.
 Because the information is practice-oriented, the reliability of this information is likely to be fluctuating.
 More direct information from local producers turned out to be necessary.
-Resource Development International in Cambodia reveals a standing quotation of a ceramic filter for USD 12 (RDI, 2014), which is in line with the prices in other sources.
-Since the price of HWTS systems does not only depend on the 5 parameters mentioned before, but is also fluctuating in time and susceptible to exchange rates.
-The price of the HWTS system today is different from the price indicated for 2007 (H. Jansen, personal communication, 2014).
+For example, Resource Development International in Cambodia reveals a standing quotation of a ceramic filter for USD 12 (RDI, 2014), which is in line with the prices in other sources.
+Since the price of HWTS systems does not only depend on the four parameters mentioned before, but is also fluctuating in time and susceptible to exchange rates.
+The price of the HWTS system today is therefore different from the price indicated for 2007 (PRACTICA Foundation, 2014).
 This study does not include these changes.
-The prices mentioned in Table 1 are considered to be valid for the year of the respective reference.
+The prices mentioned in table1 are considered to be valid for the year of the respective reference.

-Conclusions 4
+4 Conclusions